 Did you move to the US?
 If you have any more tips, leave me a comment below!

 CreditStacks is a different kind of credit card company that evaluates applicants based on potential, not just credit history.
-Especially helpful for expats who arrive in the U.S. without a local credit history, the premium CreditStacks Mastercard empowers qualified, new-to-credit applicants to start building credit from day one.
-See the CreditStacks cardholder agreement and fee schedule.
+Especially helpful for expats who arrive in the U.S. without a local credit history¹, the premium CreditStacks Mastercard empowers qualified, new-to-credit applicants to start building credit from day one.